THE FLORIDA GREEN LODGING PROGRAM

 A Florida Green Lodging Program designated property is a hotel, motel, resort or bed & breakfast that implements programs and practices aimed at protecting and conserving Florida’s natural resources and the environment, while educating their staff and guests about its importance.

-How does a hotel become a designated Florida Green Lodging Program Property?
+How does a property become a designated Florida Green Lodging Program Property?

 The Florida Green Lodging Program is administered primarily online.
 To become designated, facilities must conduct a thorough property assessment and implement a specified number of environmental practices in five areas of sustainable operations: communication and education; waste reduction, reuse and recycling; water conservation; energy efficiency; and indoor air quality.
 The designation application allows for the expansion of environmental criteria within each section and, more importantly, the assignment of different “weights” to the criteria based on the potential positive environmental impact.